Average full-time salary in Republic now nearly €49,000, says CSO

 Within this, average annual earnings for full-time employees were €48,946 (up 2.8 per cent on 2018) while the average for part-time employees were €18,305 (an increase of 3.7 per cent).

-Average annual earnings in the construction sector rose by 2.8 per cen to €41,686.
+Average annual earnings in the construction sector rose by 2.8 per cent to €41,686.

+The figures show earnings vary widely across the Irish economy with the highest averages in information and communication sector (€64,345) and financial, insurance and real estate sector at €60,409.

+The financial, insurance and real estate sector had the highest average regular earnings of €54,517 while the IT sector had the highest average irregular earnings of €9,886, which includes bonuses and overtime.